Sinity/scribe-tap/README.md

 Snapshots contain the current buffer for their window, making it easy to yank the most recent draft if a browser tab eats it.
 JSON logs hold the full per-key history.

-Use the included replay helper to inspect logs:
+Use the included replay helper to inspect logs (`scribe-tap-replay` when installed via Nix):

 ```sh
 python3 tools/replay.py --log-dir /realm/data/keylog/logs --window messenger